VO2Group/coffeescript-backbone-seed/README.md

 GET /logout
  -> HTTP 200

-The next routes must have a middleware that return HTTP 401 if the user is not logged:
+The next routes must have a middleware which returns HTTP 401 if the user is not logged:

 GET /items
  -> HTTP 200 [{id: 0, name: 'foo'}, {id: 1, name: 'bar'}, {id: 2, name: 'baz'}, ...]